ps-interactive/auto-typer/README.md

 <p>git clone https://github.com/ps-interactive/auto-typer.git
 <p>cd auto-typer
 <p>sudo chmod +x auto-typer.py
-<p>Edit command.txt to hold the command you want to be typed
+<p>Edit commands.txt to hold the command you want to be typed
 <p>./auto-typer.py
 <p> Switch to the console you want your command to be typed in